quicwg/base-drafts/draft-ietf-quic-http.md

 If the stream header indicates a stream type which is not supported by the recipient, the remainder of the stream cannot be consumed as the semantics are unknown.
-Recipients of unknown stream types MAY abort reading of the stream with an error code of H3_STREAM_CREATION_ERROR, but MUST NOT consider such streams to be a connection error of any kind.
+Recipients of unknown stream types MAY abort reading of the stream with an error code of H3_STREAM_CREATION_ERROR or a reserved error code ({{http-error-codes}}), but MUST NOT consider such streams to be a connection error of any kind.

 Implementations MAY send stream types before knowing whether the peer supports them.
 However, stream types which could modify the state or semantics of